Percy Rules

 Recommended Supplies:

-- Additional food for the musher
+- Adequate amount of food for the musher

-- Extra flashlight or headlamp
+- Secondary flashlight or headlamp

-- Additional straw, if needed
+- Extra straw, if needed

 -